PowerDNS/lightningstream/docs/configuration.md

 ## Storage

-LightningStream uses our [Simpleblob](https://github.com/PowerDNS/simpleblob) library to support different storage backends.
+Lightning Stream uses our [Simpleblob](https://github.com/PowerDNS/simpleblob) library to support different storage backends.
 At the moment of writing, it supports S3 and local filesystem backends.